NYPL/dhi-tester/README.md

 4. Create a blank Elastic Search indexes for v1 and v2 to write to: `npm run start-es`
 5. Install v1 and v2 as necessary

+### URIs for indexing
+To update uris.csv, export from this google sheet https://docs.google.com/spreadsheets/d/1a2QKIsRJrEPel2K5znzxnwoREzDWJOMZ6nIfz2EsDRg/edit#gid=0 and save in the root as uris.csv
 ### Running tests
 1. Start up local lambda for v1: `npm run start-lambda-v1`
 2. In a separate terminal, send the events to the lambda: